Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 The challenges encountered while building and deploying the blog demonstrate that even when using best practices, local development and production environments can still differ significantly.
 What works locally on a dev server may require special handling for deployment platforms like GitHub Pages.

-The solutions we implemented demonstrate several important principles:
+The cahllenges we encountered and solutions we implemented demonstrate several important principles:

 1. **Platform-specific features can be leveraged creatively**: The 404.html fallback is a GitHub Pages quirk that became a feature.
 2. **Build-time configuration is powerful**: Injecting environment-specific values at build time allows the same codebase to work in multiple contexts.